 However, you can occasionally also get cashback by using a life insurance broker where you would receive advice, support and assistance to buy your life insurance.
 We share one that we've vetted later in this article that will pay up to £100 cashback when you purchase a policy and if you'd like to go straight to that section, you can jump ahead here.

-There are a number of offers to buy life insurance with cashback and these can be found online and through many brokers of life insurance.
-The main offers can be found on cashback platforms such as Quidco and Topcashback but some companies such as Smart Insurance offer a percentage of your premiums back in the first year instead.
+There are several offers to buy life insurance with cashback and these can be found online and through many brokers of life insurance.
+The main offers can be found on cashback platforms such as Quidco and TopCashback* but some companies such as Smart Insurance offer a percentage of your premiums back in the first year instead.

 How much cash back can you get with life insurance?